dezdem0na/accp-cheatsheet/README.md

 ### AWS Cost Explorer
 -  It is a free tool that allows you to **view charts** of your costs.
 You can view cost data for the **past 13 months** and **forecast** how much you are likely to spend over the **next 3 months**.
 Cost Explorer can be used to **discover patterns** in how much you spend on AWS resources over time and to **identify cost problem** area.
+- Not for billing alarms (CloudWatch service is used to create billing alarms)

 ### AWS Cost Anomaly Detection
 - Reduce cost surprises and enhance control without slowing innovation.